Friday, August 31, 2007

 “You seem fairly sane now,” said the curly-haired guy, whose name was Gypsy Dave.

-“I think you had a mystical experience,” said the blond girl, who went by the name of Fairchild, or Fair Child, not sure how she spells it.
+“I think you had a mystical experience,” said the blond girl, who went by the name of Fairchild, or Fair Child, I didn’t know how she spelled it.

 “That’s one way of looking at it,” I said.

-“Like Paul on the way to Tarsus,” said the Shakespeare guy, whose name was Rocket Man.
+“Like Paul on the way to Damascus,” said the Shakespeare guy, whose name was Rocket Man.

 “Or, like Wile E. Coyote when the Road Runner tricks him into going off the edge of a cliff,” said the dark-haired girl, whose name was Elektra.